 If you bundle some of your home improvement purchases, such as buying baseboards and crown molding at the same time, you might get a break on pricing.
 Then again, you might be willing to take on the paint and wallpapering tasks yourself to save money, but rather leave the sawing and mitering tasks to professional contractors.
 If so, pencil in higher installation costs.
 You may also find that once you’ve completed one room, you’ve made an adjoining room drab by comparison.

 If your remodeling becomes more ambitious, or you simply don’t see yourself climbing ladders the way you once did, consider financing your home improvement projects.
 One financing option available to you if you’re 62 or older is a reverse mortgage – a reverse mortgage line of credit, in particular.
 With a reverse mortgage line of credit, you will pay interest only the amount of the line you use.
 A reverse mortgage also gives you the flexibility of not repaying your loan until you actually leave your home.
 Besides meeting the age requirement, you must have substantial equity in the home you own and live in as your primary residence.
 Although there are no monthly mortgage payments to make with a reverse mortgage, you are still responsible for maintaining your home and paying your property taxes and homeowners insurance.
 For more information about using a reverse mortgage to improve your home, speak to a reverse mortgage loan professional.
+To find out if a reverse mortgage loan is right for you, click here.

 Your home is more than bricks and beams.
 It’s a place where you sleep, dream, work, and play.
 So, why not keep improving it with special touches that truly express your unique personality and lifestyle?
 Start small and expand as you experience the comfort and joy of your improvements.
 As they say: once begun, half done!